DinoChiesa/get-gcp-id-token/README.md

 endpoint from your laptop, or cloud shell, or a build server that runs outside of GCP.

-You do not need to create or download or reference or manage a service account _key file_ for this to work.
+As above, you do not need to create or download or reference or manage a service account _key file_ for this to work.